Tonsil reduction or resection in children

 The duration of the surgery – about 30-40 minutes.

-The surgical technique – reduction of the tonsils can be performed in several different ways such as with the use of microdebrider or coblation.
-In practice, neither one of the machines is preferred over the other and the technique is chosen based on the surgeon’s personal preference and prior experience.
+The surgical technique – reduction of the tonsils can be performed in several different ways, such as with the use of a microdebrider or coblation.
+In practice, neither one of the machines is preferred over the other, and the technique is chosen based on the surgeon’s personal preference and prior experience.

 What are the main complications of the surgery?

-Complications are rare but it is important to be familiar with them.
-Bleeding can occur up to two weeks following surgery, at a rate up to 1%.
+Complications are rare, but it is important to be familiar with them.
+Bleeding can occur up to two weeks following surgery, at a rate of up to 1%.
 Therefore, parents will be told to refer to the closest emergency room in any case of bleeding from the mouth or nose.

 What are the possible side effects following surgery?

-Nausea or vomiting as a result of the general anesthesia – this may last for several hours following surgery before they resolve.
+Nausea or vomiting as a result of the general anesthesia – this may last for several hours following surgery before it resolves.

 Foul odour – this presents several days following surgery and resolves within a short period of time.